panks123/SOLID-principles/I/notes.md

 2. Classes Should Only Implement What They Need:

    - A class should not be required to implement methods it doesn't use.
 If an interface has methods that are irrelevant to a class, that class should not be forced to provide implementations for those methods.

+Using this principle We can keep our code de-coupled